 Born out of student activism and political struggle, the Cross Cultural Center (CCC) provides a culturally relevant community space where student voices can be expressed and respected.
 The CCC cultivates critical consciousness and cultural competency by providing learning opportunities at the crossroads of the many aspects of our identities and experiences.
 By embracing our cultural and intellectual heritage, the CCC supports student leadership in advancing our collective vision for community empowerment and social justice.
 For complete information, see Cross Cultural Center or call 530-752-4287.

-The Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual Resource Center (LGBTQIARC), 530-752-2452, provides an open and inclusive space and community that is committed to challenging sexism, cis-sexism, genderism, homophobia, biphobia, transphobia and heterosexism.
+The Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual Resource Center (LGBTQIARC), 530-752-2452, provides an open and inclusive space and community that is committed to challenging sexism, cissexism/trans oppression/ transmisogyny, heterosexism, monosexism, and allosexism.
 For complete information, see Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual Resource Center.

-Services for International Students and Scholars (SISS), 530-752-0864, assists international students, faculty and researchers in gaining and maintaining an appropriate immigration status while at UC Davis.
+Services for International Students & Scholars (SISS), 530-752-0864, assists international students, faculty and researchers in gaining and maintaining an appropriate immigration status while at UC Davis.
 SISS provides orientation and other information and assistance as part of its mission to build a campus community that is fully inclusive of international students and scholars.
-For complete information, see Services for International Students and Scholars.
+For complete information, see Services for International Students & Scholars.

-The Women's Resources and Research Center (WRRC), 530-752-3372, promotes gender equity and aspires for a campus where students, faculty, and staff of all genders can thrive.
+The Women's Resources & Research Center (WRRC), 530-752-3372, promotes gender equity and aspires for a campus where students, faculty, and staff of all genders can thrive.
 All are welcome to visit the WRRC and learn about gender equity, connect with community, and find resources and support.
-For complete information, see Women's Resources and Research Center.
+For complete information, see Women's Resources & Research Center.